distributedweaknessfiling/dwflist/README.md

 For questions, comments, or ideads please use the DWF-Workflow repo https://github.com/distributedweaknessfiling/DWF-workflow

 Issues opened by humans in this repo will not be processed by the bot.
-Please use the form.
+Please use the form to request DWF CVE IDs.
 We are also working on an API and other methods to request DWF CVE IDs.

+# Where to file issues

+## Tooling discussion
+Please file issues about the tooling in the dwf-request repo: https://github.com/distributedweaknessfiling/dwf-request/issues

+## Contesting/disputing a DWF CVE ID

+If you think a DWF CVE ID contains an error or isn't valid please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues

+## General discussion of DWF CVE IDs and the project

+If you want to discuss workflow or the DWF CVE ID project in general please use the dwf-workflow repo: https://github.com/distributedweaknessfiling/dwf-workflow/issues

 # How to request a DWF CVE ID